-"Innovative biotechnologies" is used here as a synonym for the European term "New Breeding Techniques" (NBTs) and New Genomic Techniques (NGTs) and is generally referred to as genome editing.
+"Innovative biotechnologies" is used here as a synonym for the European term "New Breeding Techniques" (NBTs) and "New Genomic Techniques" (NGTs) and is generally referred to as genome editing.
 It excludes traditional genetic engineering (transgenesis).

-In this report, the European Union (EU) refers to the EU 27 Member States (MS) and the United Kingdom (UK), unless otherwise stated.
+In this report, the European Union (EU) refers to the EU 27 Member States (MS).
+The United Kingdom (UK) is mentioned separately throughout the report.